Photo of Joe T. Sylve

 INO_EXT_TYPE_RESERVED_9 9 reserved

-INO_EXT_TYPE_FS_UUID 11 uuid_t The UUID of a file system that’s automatically mounted in this directory
+INO_EXT_TYPE_FS_UUID 11 uuid_t The UUID of the volume that originally contained this inode

 INO_EXT_TYPE_SPARSE_BYTES 13 uint64_t The number of sparse bytes in the data stream